-SECTION 4 There are restrictions on coverage for some drugs
+SECTION 4 There are additional rules on coverage for some drugs

-Section 4.1 Why some drugs have restrictions
+Section 4.1 Why some drugs have additional rules

-For certain prescription drugs, special rules restrict how and when the plan covers them.
-A team of doctors and pharmacists developed these rules to help our members use drugs in the most effective way.
-These special rules also help control overall drug costs, which keeps your drug coverage more affordable.
+For certain prescription drugs, additional coverage rules determine how and when the plan covers them.
+A team of doctors and pharmacists developed these rules to help members use drugs in the most effective way.
+These additional rules ensure quality and also help control overall drug costs, which keeps your drug coverage more affordable.

 Note: Sometimes a drug may appear more than once in our drug list.
-This is because the same drugs can differ based on the strength, amount, or form of the drug prescribed by your health care provider, and different restrictions or cost sharing may apply to the different versions of the drug (for instance, 10 mg versus 100 mg: one per day versus two per day tablet versus liquid).
+This is because the same drugs can differ based on the strength, amount, or form of the drug prescribed by your health care provider, and different restrictions or cost sharing may apply to the different versions of the drug (for instance, 10 mg versus 100 mg: one per day versus two per day, tablet versus liquid).

-Section 4.2 Types of restrictions
+Section 4.2 Types of additional rules